Homer220284/GimmeMoarFrames/README.md

 - download a little command line tool from here (use 'RAW' button for dl):
 [https://github.com/fred41/GimmeMoarFrames/blob/master/GimmeMoarFrames/LPManager.exe](https://github.com/fred41/GimmeMoarFrames/blob/master/GimmeMoarFrames/LPManager.exe)

-- execute LPManager.exe via 'Run as administrator' and type your useraccountname in the little box (on the right from 'Privilege' button)
+- execute LPManager.exe (in A3 root folder) via 'Run as administrator' and type your useraccountname in the little box (on the right from 'Privilege' button)

 - click 'Privilege' button